 How do I store leftover prime rib?

-Leftover prime rib should be stored in an airtight container in the refrigerator for up to 3-4 days.
-For longer storage, consider freezing it.
+Keep it in an airtight container in the fridge for up to 3-4 days.
+You can freeze it for longer storage.

 prime rib roast recipe